mn200/fxp145/README.md

     as input to Georg Sander's vcg.

 ## Installation

+### MLton

+Using the [`mlton`](http://mlton.org) compiler, just change to the directory containing the desired executable, and type

+    mlton <appname>.mlb

+For example, in `src/Apps/Canon`, type

+    mlton fxpcanon.mlb

+and an `fxpcanon` executable will be created.

+### Poly/ML

+With a recent [Poly/ML](http://polyml.org) installation, you should have access to the `polyc` command.
+Change to the relevant directory and compiler the `poly-use.ML` script, specifying the desired executable name on the command-line.
+For example, in `src/Apps/Canon`:

+    polyc -o fxpcanon poly-use.ML

+### SML/NJ Instructions (original)

 In order to install fxp, you need an SML compiler.
 It has been tested with version 110.0.6 of SML of New Jersey, but it might also run with other